mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 ================================= =============== ========
 Algorithm                         Supported modes Comments
 ================================= =============== ========
+CloneWorkspace                    all
 CompressEvents                    all
 CreateWorkspace                   all
+CreateSingleValuedWorkspace       Identical       ``OutputWorkspace`` has ``StorageMode::Cloned``, support of ``MasterOnly`` would require adding property for selecting the mode
+CropToComponent                   all
 CropWorkspace                     all             see ExtractSpectra regarding X cropping ExtractSpectra2                   all             currently not available via algorithm factory or Python ExtractSpectra                    all             not supported with ``DetectorList``, cropping in X may exhibit inconsistent behavior in case spectra have common boundaries within some ranks but not within all ranks or across ranks
 FilterBadPulses                   all
 FilterByLogValue                  all
+FilterByTime                      all
 LoadEventNexus                    Distributed     storage mode of output cannot be changed via a parameter currently, min and max bin boundary are not globally the same
 LoadInstrument                    all
 LoadNexusLogs                     all